Big Momma's Vocabulator

 (n.)
 Any bend, turn, or winding, as of a passage.

 (n.)
-A twist or turn in speech; a conceit consisting in a change
+A twist or turn in speech; a conceit consisting in a change of the form or meaning of a word.

 (n.)
-A twist or turn of the mind; caprice; whim; crotchet; also,
+A twist or turn of the mind; caprice; whim; crotchet; also, a fit of temper or passion.

 (n.)
-A person full of crotchets; one given to fantastic or
+A person full of crotchets; one given to fantastic or impracticable projects; one whose judgment is perverted in respect to a particular matter.

 (n.)
 A sick person; an invalid.